Brandon-Rod/Amiibo/README.md

 - Result

 ## Struggle
-Since SwiftUI’s lifecycle doesn’t have viewDidLoad(), I had to figure out how to only fetch data from api once when loading the app.
+Since SwiftUI’s lifecycle doesn’t have viewDidLoad(), I had to figure out how to only fetch data from the api once when loading the app.
 Since I use the .onAppear modifier, data from the API would be fetched constanalty.